Rest of World: History

+Awards and recognition

+Rest of World has received awards and recognition for its reporting, design, and visual journalism from organizations including the American Society of Magazine Editors, the Online News Association, the Edward R. Murrow Awards, the Society of Publishers in Asia, and the Society for News Design.

+In 2024, the publication won a National Magazine Award for design from the American Society of Magazine Editors.

+Rest of World was also the winner for the 2024 Online Journalism Awards in the category for Topical Reporting: Race, Ethnicity, Gender and Identity, Small Newsroom.

 Operation

 News operation

 Rest of World's office is located in New York City, while most of its reporters are in Berlin, Hong Kong, Bangalore and other international locations.
 They also rely on a network of freelance journalists from around the globe.

 Rest of World Media, Inc.

 Rest of World Media, Inc. is a 501(c)(3) private operating foundation established in April 2019 and incorporated in the state of Delaware as a nonprofit, charitable corporation.
 The foundation has one subsidiary, Rest of World Media International, LLC, formed in January 2020 and registered in Kenya as a foreign company.
 Its purpose is to employ editorial staff.

 Rest of World has received numerous grants from notable organizations such as the Schmidt Family Foundation, Ford Foundation, Henry Luce Foundation, and Luminate – an entity operated by the Omidyar Group.

 Sophie Schmidt said in September 2020 that she would be spending $60 million on Rest of World over the next decade, with no plans to sell advertising or to use a subscription model.
 She said she might bring in another investor.